Lancashire County Rugby Football Union: Formation of a Football Union

 Initial approaches to the Manchester Club were declined and in 1881 a general meeting of Lancashire clubs was called at which the following clubs were represented: Manchester Rangers; Free Wanderers; Broughton; Swinton; Walton; Rossendale; Oldham; Manchester Athletic; Rochdale Hornets; Chorley Birch; and Cheetham.
 Notably, the Manchester Club did not take part, but a resolution to form the Lancashire Football Union was agreed.
 The initial committee had W. Bell as its honorary secretary and G. C. Lindsay as the honorary treasurer.

 Two county matches were arranged altogether versus the Midland Counties and Lanarkshire (Scotland).
 Manchester then decided to wrest control of the county back and on 22 December 1881 met with the new Union and a duly constituted and representative governing body, its club to be called The Lancashire County Football Club, was formed.
 It was agreed the president, a vice-president, the hon. secretary and treasurer should be elected from the Manchester Football Club, a vice-president and a member of committee from the Liverpool Club, and the remaining eight names to be elected from clubs other than the Manchester and Liverpool clubs.
 Also, all Home County matches would be played on the ground of the Manchester Football Club.
-The first officers and clubs elected to represent the newly formed Lancashire County Football Club were: